What is a DNS zone?

 DNS zone is a delegated partition of the Domain namespace, container of DNS settings and DNS records inside a DNS zone file.
 The DNS records point domain names to IP addresses, show information about services, serve for verification and authentication purposes and more.

-First, let us explain what a DNS zone is.
-DNS zone is a container of DNS settings and DNS records of a DNS namespace.
 The DNS namespace can have single or multiple DNS zones, each managed by a particular DNS host/service.
-This division helps for the administrative purposes.
-It is like an enormous pie, each piece of it allows better separation of the administrative load and helps with redundancy.
+It has a hierarchy structure where the top is the root level, followed by the top-level domain, domain, subdomain, etc. This division helps for administrative purposes.
+It decentralizes the DNS, making it possible to be managed on different levels, and also reduces the tasks of nameservers by dividing their responsibilities.
+It is like an enormous pie.
+Each piece of it allows better separation of the administrative load and helps with redundancy.

 Don’t directly associate a DNS zone with a specific domain.
-A DNS zone may contain multiple domain names or a single one; the important thing is that it is used for controlling a fraction of the namespace.
+A DNS zone may contain single or multiple host names for the same domain; the important thing is that it is used for controlling a fraction of the namespace.
 DNS zones can be on the same servers too.

 Different types of DNS zones